ahmedhagag900/MergeVideoandAudio-/README.md

 Thanks...
 # Dependencies
-The script is written in python u need to have ffmepg library
+The script is written in python u need to have ffmepg library.